 Biblical Names

-The enlightenment teaching of the Essene was known as THE WAY.
+The enlightenment teaching of the Essenes was known as THE WAY.
 This teaching became the final interpretation of the Law and the Prophets, as revealed by Yeshua Messiah.
 The Way became the enlightened transitional teaching of the early church.

 Hannah’s poetic song of joy at the birth of Samuel: